Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - An approved form of draft judgment shall be filed in Word format.

-C.2 Civil Matters before a Master
+C.2 Civil Matters before an Associate Judge

 - Pre-Trial Conferences as discussed in C.3 below.